henrichg/PhoneProfilesPlus/README.md

    `targetSdkVersion targetSdk`
    and in PPP must be target sdk = 28.
 Android 10 is 29.

-In stores, in which is currently deployed PPP, restriction about target sdk not exists.
+In stores, in which is currently deployed PPP, restriction about target sdk does not apply.

 __[GitHub release (direct download)](https://github.com/henrichg/PhoneProfilesPlus/releases/latest/download/PhoneProfilesPlus.apk)__